Spanish Curse Words: 20+ Bad Words & Insults Explained

 Joder

-• To express annoyance: "Qué jodido" (What a mess/This sucks)
+• Express frustration: "Qué jodido" (What a mess / This fucking sucks)

-• To emphasize: "Hace un jodido frío" (It's f*cking cold)
+• Add emphasis: "Hace un jodido frío" (It's fucking cold)

 Gilipollas

-• As a noun: "Eres un gilipollas" (You're an idiot)
+• Insult someone: "Eres un gilipollas" (You're an idiot/jackass)

-• As an adjective: "Qué comentario más gilipollas" (What a stupid comment)
+• Describe stupid actions: "Qué comentario más gilipollas" (What a stupid comment)

-• In phrases: "No seas gilipollas" (Don't be an idiot)
+• Tell someone to stop: "No seas gilipollas" (Don't be an idiot/Stop being dumb)

 Puta

 "Puta" is one of the most widely known Spanish curse words, roughly equivalent to "whore" or "bitch" in English.
-While technically it refers to a female sex worker, it's commonly used as a general-purpose expletive across the Spanish language.
-However, be extremely careful with this word – it's considered highly offensive in most contexts.
+While technically it refers to a female sex worker (prostituta), it's commonly used as a general-purpose expletive across the Spanish language.

 • As an exclamation: "¡Puta!" (similar to "damn!" or "f*ck!")